breatheco-de/content/src/content/lesson/how-to-use-github-codespaces.md

 ## The terminal

-As a coder, you need to use the computer terminal sometimes; you can always find or open the terminal by clicking on the hamburger menu on the top left of VSCode and selecting the `Terminal -> New Terminal` option.
+As a coder, you need to use the computer terminal sometimes; you can always find or open the terminal by clicking on the top menu of VSCode and selecting the `Terminal -> New Terminal` option.

 ![How to open a terminal in VSCode](https://github.com/breatheco-de/content/raw/master/src/assets/images/terminal.png?raw=true)